Get Your Free CRNA School Interview Prep Guide

 It was 2019.
 It was online.
 It was the first time I gathered a big application like this.
 It was my first time doing it.
 I asked around after I had submitted it because it’s not like applying to any other school.
 It’s not like applying for your RN or BSN.
 The BSN was extremely easy.
 That took five minutes.
 This is something that takes a lot of time cultivating, making sure your CV is good, making sure you put time and thought into whatever recommendation, gathering all your transcripts, and assessing what the school wants as a requirement.
 I don’t know if something was missing.

-What triggered my thought process in 2019 when people were getting decision letters was like, “I haven’t heard anything.”
+Applying for CRNA school is not like applying to any other school.
+It takes a lot of time and cultivating.
+Share on XWhat triggered my thought process in 2019 when people were getting decision letters was like, “I haven’t heard anything.”
 I inquired, “I’m checking the status of my application.”
 I didn’t even get an interview or anything like that.
 They said, “You’ve got your applications right here but X, Y, and Z were missing.
 It was never looked at.”
 I had sent emails saying, “I’m making sure I have everything.”
 I remember them saying, “Everything looks good.
 You will be in review.”
 Come October when everyone is like, “I got in.
 I got waitlisted,” it was like, “We didn’t even look at you because you were missing X, Y, and Z,” but I asked them.

 That’s a good point though.
-You can’t be too thorough when reviewing what is required, especially if its through NursingCAS.
+You can’t be too thorough when reviewing what is required, especially if it‘s through NursingCAS.
 I can’t speak.
 Some programs have online portals.
 Sometimes that can be confusing.
 Especially when it comes to transcripts and things like that, it can be confusing and hard to understand whether it’s being submitted.

 It does stink if you were told that everything looked good when it truly wasn’t but the only thing you can do is to make sure you are confirming they got the application.
 This is why it’s good not to wait until the last minute too because it gives you some time prior to the application deadline to follow up with the program.
 If you didn’t get confirmation that they received all your stuff, reach out, and make sure.
 Thank you for sharing that.